Communism and LGBTQ rights: East Germany

 In 1968, homosexuality was officially decriminalised in East Germany.
 Gay social clubs and groups were allowed to organize themselves freely, so long as they made tenuous links with Protestant Churches.
 This was because the official position of the ruling Socialist Unity Party of Germany was to outlaw discrimination on the basis of sexual orientation, but to otherwise ignore that LGBTQ relationships existed.
 On 1 July 1968, the GDR adopted its own code of criminal law.
 In it § 151 StGB-DDR provided for a sentence up to three years' imprisonment or probation for an adult (18 and over) who engaged in sexual acts with a youth (under 18) of the same sex.
 This law applied not only to men who have sex with boys but equally to women who have sex with girls.
 According to historian Heidi Minning, attempts by lesbians and gay men in East Germany to establish a visible community were "thwarted at every turn by the G.D.R. government and SED party."
-She writes:

-Police force was used on numerous occasions to break up or prevent public gay and lesbian events.
+She writes:Police force was used on numerous occasions to break up or prevent public gay and lesbian events.
 Centralized censorship prevented the presentation of homosexuality in print and electronic media, as well as the import of such materials.

 In the late 1980s, the East German government opened a state-owned gay disco in Berlin.
 In 1987, the age of consent was equalized for same-sex intercourse in East Germany.
 On 11 August 1987 the Supreme Court of East Germany struck down a conviction under Paragraph 151 on the basis that "homosexuality, just like heterosexuality, represents a variant of sexual behavior.
 Homosexual people do therefore not stand outside socialist society, and the civil rights are warranted to them exactly as to all other citizens."
 One year later, the Volkskammer (the parliament of the GDR), in its fifth revision of the criminal code, brought the written law in line with what the court had ruled, striking Paragraph 151 without replacement.
-The act passed into law 30 May 1989.
+The act was passed into law 30 May 1989.
 This removed all specific reference to homosexuality from East German criminal law.
 In 1989, the German film titled Coming Out directed by Heiner Carow was exhibited on the night that the Berlin wall came down, and tells a story of an East German man coming to accept his own homosexuality, with much of it shot in the local gay bars.
 This was the only East German LGBTQ rights film.